dennislee1499/Frightful-Frenzy/README.md

 - Canvas API

 ## Implementation Timeline
-- Wednesday - Set up skeleton, read up on documentation in order to execute project, start on handling character movement/display on canvas
+- Thursday - Set up skeleton, read up on documentation in order to execute project, start on handling character movement/display on canvas
-- Thursday - Display monster image, implement logic for generating monsters at random positions as well as monster movements
+- Friday - Display monster image, implement logic for generating monsters at random positions as well as monster movements
-- Friday - Logic for collision detection between the user and monster, input handling for movement using arrow keys, game over message if collision occurs
+- Saturday - Logic for collision detection between the user and monster, input handling for movement using arrow keys, game over message if collision occurs
-- Saturday - Work on better styling and refining movement for better gameplay
+- Sunday - Work on better styling and refining movement for better gameplay
-- Sunday - Implementing logic for keeping track of players score, display score board on canvas
+- Monday - Implementing logic for keeping track of players score, display score board on canvas
-- Monday - Work on increasing monsters speed as game progresses, test for bugs
+- Tuesday - Work on increasing monsters speed as game progresses, test for bugs
-- Tuesday - Finishing touches for css, more testing
-- Wednesday - Test for potential bugs, refining, upload to Github
+- Wednesday - Finishing touches for css, test for potential bugs, refining, upload to Github